- Number of responses

-Founded in 2010, Chartio is an energetic venture-backed provider of cloud-based BI for business users.
+[The BI Survey 17 results, not included in The BI Survey 18] Founded in 2010, Chartio is an energetic venture-backed provider of cloud-based BI for business users.
 Chartio co-founder David Fowler envisions Excel-like ubiquity for new analytical products that are easy to use permitting a self-service environment for charts and dashboards.
 Chartio’s goal is to empower business users to create dashboards with zero training or IT assistance, and its progress is reflected well in the high scores it achieves in The BI Survey 17.

-CXO-Cockpit is a BI product targeted at supporting corporate management reporting with pre-built connectors to various well known multidimensional databases.
+[The BI Survey 17 results, not included in The BI Survey 18] CXO-Cockpit is a BI product targeted at supporting corporate management reporting with pre-built connectors to various well known multidimensional databases.
 The solution supports the creation of reports and dashboards based on OLAP data sources such as Oracle Hyperion Essbase, SAP BPC, IBM Cognos Planning Analytics (TM1), Microsoft SQL Server Analysis Services and Tagetik.

-DigDash Enterprise is a BI solution designed for business users to create interactive dashboards.
+[The BI Survey 17 results, not included in The BI Survey 18] DigDash Enterprise is a BI solution designed for business users to create interactive dashboards.
 This main functionality is complemented by a set of predefined statistical methods as well as R and Python integration, the ability to integrate ad hoc query capabilities to dashboard applications and functions to create Office documents based on dashboard content, text and video material.

 [The BI Survey 17 results, not included in The BI Survey 18] Based in Raleigh, North Carolina, Entrinsik is a privately-held BI software company with 2,500 customers, many of which are in higher education and the rest of which span multiple industries.
 A considerable number of these customers are attained through partners, which is also how Entrinsik is able to remain lean and nimble with approximately 35 employees.

 IBM Cognos Analytics (formerly IBM Cognos BI) is a web-based product for formatted reporting, ad hoc reporting, analysis and dashboards with a central platform for administration, data modeling and accessing data sources.
 A completely revamped UI was introduced in version 11 including the interactive viewer and the capability to search and navigate content and build new reports, dashboards and data modules.
-Data modeling (and data preparation) for business users advanced to become a central capability of the Cognos Analytics platform, which is a clear shift from the developer-oriented Framework Manager.
+Data modeling (and data preparation) for business users has become a central capability of the Cognos Analytics platform, which is a clear shift from the developer-oriented Framework Manager.

-[The BI Survey 16 results, not included in BI Survey 17] Logi Analytics’ Info is a BI platform that serves a wide range of analytical users as well as developers.
+[The BI Survey 16 results, not included in BI Survey 17&18] Logi Analytics’ Info is a BI platform that serves a wide range of analytical users as well as developers.
 IT professionals can take charge of assembling custom-tailored BI experiences or line managers can deploy user-ready self-service tools.
 Logi Analytics BI applications can stand alone or embed into existing Web pages.

 Microsoft SQL Server Reporting Services (SSRS) is the SQL Server component for the creation of different report formats as well as the publication of content such as reports, KPIs, and Excel and Power BI files using a central web-based portal.
 Besides Reporting Services, Microsoft SQL Server consists of further products including a relational database management system, data integration and data quality components, and Analysis Services (SSAS) as a multidimensional database.